 Coffee Consumption Habits

-We mentioned these statistics at the outset of this post, but they bear repeating.
-Because they form the crux of the narrative that makes a coffee club subscription make sense.
+We mentioned these coffee statistics at the outset of this post, but they bear repeating.
+Because they form the crux of the narrative of the recent coffee industry trends.

 64% of adults in the U.S. drink coffee every day.
 The average American drinks 3.1 cups of coffee per day.
 79% of people in this country prepare coffee at home.